purelb/purelb/content/how_it_works/overview/_index.md

 ```

-Once the Allocator has provide an address (it wll be visable in the service), the service is updated,  LBNode and KubeProxy is watching the Service API.
+Once the Allocator has provide an address (it wll be visable in the service), the service is updated,  lbnodeagent and KubeProxy is watching the Service API.

 KubeProxy makes the necessary configuration changes so when traffic arrives at nodes with the allocated destination address, it is forwarded to the correct POD(s).
 If KubeProxy is operating in
 its default mode, it will configure IPtables to match the allocated address before Linux routing (which would drop the packet) and forward to the Nodeport address, if configured in IPVS mode, the external address is added to the IPVS tables and the IPVS virtual interface.

-The PureLB-Node converts the address into an IPNet (192.168.100.1/24) and configures Linux Networking so other network devices can use the allocated address.
+The lbnodeagent converts the address into an IPNet (192.168.100.1/24) and configures Linux Networking so other network devices can use the allocated address.
 In PureLB the network configuration undertaken depends upon the allocated IPNET.

-### Local Addresses.
+### Local Addresses
 Each Linux host is connected to a network and therefore has a CIDR address.
 A Local address is a range of addresses that matches the subnet of that local address.
 For example

 > _DHCP allocates the address 192.168.100.10/24 from an address pool of 192.168.100.2-192.168.100.100.
 If a Service Group was created that used the same subnet, 192.168.100.0/24 with a pool of 192.168.100.200-192.168.100.250, the allocated address would be considered local_

-LBnode identifies the interface with that subnet, elects a single node on that subnet and then adds it to the physical interface on that node.
+The lbnodeagent identifies the interface with that subnet, elects a single node on that subnet and then adds it to the physical interface on that node.

-### Virtual Addresses.
+### Virtual Addresses
 PureLB can use a range of addresses that is not currently in use in the cluster, these addresses are considered virtual addresses.
-When the node recieves a service with this a Virtual
-Address, it adds that address to a virtual interface called kube-lb0.
-This virtual interface is used in conjuction with routing software to advertize routes to these addresses to other routes to provide connectivity.
-Any routing protocol or configuration can be used based up the routing softwares cababilites.
+When the lbnodeagent recieves a service with this _virtual address_, it adds that address to a virtual interface called kube-lb0.
+This virtual interface is used in conjuction with routing software to advertize routes to these addresses to other routers to provide connectivity.
+Any routing protocol or topology can be used based up the routing softwares capabilites.

-The process of adding IP Addresses to either the local physical interface or virtual interface is algorithmic and undertaken by LBnode.
-Its easy to see what addresses are allocated to interfaces, simply use standing Linux iproute2 tools to show addresses.
+The process of adding IP Addresses to either the _local physical interface_ or _virtual interface_ is algorithmic and undertaken by lbnodeagent.
+Its easy to see what addresses are allocated to interfaces that information is added to the service and can be viewed on the host using standard Linux iproute2 tools to show addresses.

+Virtual addresses and local addresses can be used concurrently, there is no configuration other than adding the appropriate addresses to service groups.

-### External Traffic Policy.
+### External Traffic Policy
  LoadBalancer Service can be configured with an External Traffic Policy.
-Its  purpose is to control how the distribution of external traffic within the cluster and requires support from the LoadBalancer controller to operator.
-The default, Cluster is used to implement forwarding to POD's over the CNI network, therefore the node recieving the traffic does not need to have a POD for that service running on that node.
-The Local setting is used to constrain the LoadBalancer to send traffic to nodes that are running the target POD(s) only resulting in traffic not traversing the CNI except during transient failure.
-In Cluster mode, traffic distribution depends on KubeProxy to distribute traffic to the correct POD(s) and implements load balancing.
-External Traffic Policy can be a useful tool in k8s edge design, especially when additional forms of load balancing are added using Ingress Controllers or a Service Mesh to futher control which hosts recieve traffic for distribution to PODs, consideration of network design is recommended before using this feature.
+Its  purpose is to control how the distribution of external traffic in the cluster and requires support from the LoadBalancer controller to operator.
+The default setting, Cluster is used to implement forwarding to POD's over the CNI network, any node can recieve traffic, the node recieving the traffic distributes traffic to POD(s).
+Cluster mode depends on KubeProxy to distribute traffic to the correct POD(s) and load balances traffic among all POD(s).
+The Local setting is used to constrain the LoadBalancer to send traffic to nodes that are running the target POD(s) only resulting in traffic not traversing the CNI.  **As traffic does not transit the CNI there is no need for kubeProxy to NAT, therefore the original Source IP address is retained**  External Traffic Policy can be a useful tool in k8s edge design, especially when additional forms of load balancing are added using Ingress Controllers or a Service Mesh to futher control which hosts recieve traffic for distribution to PODs, consideration of network design is recommended before using this feature.

+ External Traffic Policy is ignored for Local Addresses, with Virtual addresses the ExternalTrafficPolicy: Local service behavior is supported.

+ PureLB service behavior is consist with k8s when setting ExternalTrafficPolicy: Cluster, the address is added irrespective of the state of the POD identified in the selector.
+However, when set to Local PureLB must identify if there are any POD's on the node prior to adding addresses to the virtual interface, therefore if no PODs are present, no addresses are added to the nodes.

+ ### Address Sharing
+ By adding a key to the service, multiple services can share a single IP address when each service is exposing different ports.